These Funny Dementia Stories Had Us Laughing Out Loud

 Taking care of someone with Alzheimer’s or dementia means that you see and hear a lot of crazy things.

-Sometimes the situation turns into something absolutely hilarious.
+Sometimes the situation turns into something hilarious.
 When that happens, you can’t help but laugh.

-We explain why laughter is helpful in caregiving, why finding the humor in a situation isn’t mean or disrespectful, and share funny stories from dementia caregivers.
+We explain why laughter is helpful in caregiving, why finding the humor in a situation doesn’t mean or disrespect, and share funny stories from dementia caregivers.

 Humor is a great way to release stress and tension.